2 Days in Athens: The Perfect Athens Itinerary for the First Time Visitor

 On the way to the Roman Agora, we travel to another era of history.
 The Agora was built during Roman times and offers an insight into the city’s later years.
 Marvel at the Tower of the Winds, an ancient clock tower and weather vane, and explore the remains of the Roman buildings that once stood here.

 From Greek democracy to Roman influence, these historic sites tell the story of Athens’ rich and diverse past.
-So, grab your walking shoes and let’s continue our journey through the centuries in this fascinating city.

 View of a corridor with many columns in the Stoa of Attalos in Athens.